Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 3000 Gold
 - Breastplate

 **Supercharge**: You can dash as a bonus action.
 At the end of your turn, you reduce the speed of creatures within 5 feet of you an amount equal to half the feet you traveled this turn.
+Once this action is used, it cannot be used again until 30 seconds pass.

 **Health**: You gain maximum health equal to your hit dice.